-If you have spare workstations in your office, licence these out to other businesses using this office sharing agreement for useful and lucrative results.
+If you have spare workstations in your office, licence these out to other businesses using this office rental agreement for useful and lucrative results.
 This shared office space agreement will put things on a formal footing and includes details of the workstations to be used, the period for which they are available and the licence fee payable for the specific shared office.

 Use this office sharing agreement:

-This office rental agreement covers
+This office rental agreement covers:

 Rent or operating expenses for office space can be one of the most significant costs for a business.
-This office sharing agreement allows you to bring in another business to share these costs by granting them use of a workspace within the property.
+This office sharing agreement allows you to bring in another business to share these costs by granting them the use of a workspace within the property.

 The office sharing agreement is not a lease, it is a contractual licence.
 The key difference is that a licence does not grant rights over a defined and fixed area.
 This agreement provides the sharer with a set number of workstations but does not specify their location.

 If you hold the property under a lease, check carefully for any clauses that would prevent or restrict sharing with another business.
-If landlord's consent for sharing is needed, this must be obtained before completing this agreement and allowing the sharer to move in.
+If the landlord's consent for sharing is needed, this must be obtained before completing this agreement and allowing the sharer to move in.

 You do not need to attach a plan to the agreement but if one is attached it must only show the initial location of the workstations.
 You must retain the right to alter the location of workstations to ensure that the agreement is not interpreted as a lease, rather than as a licence.